 The Bible, however, is full of examples of God's cruelty and injustice.
-Right from the start, he creates the tree of the knowledge of good and evil (which he created because he created all things) together with the serpent which, in his omniscience, he knows will tempt Eve.
-As a result of the fall, which he thus engineers and of which he already knows the outcome, he proceeds to condemn all of us for our "original sin", and this according to Christianity can only be overcome through baptism and loyalty to Jesus.
+Right from the start, it creates the tree of the knowledge of good and evil (which it created because it created all things) together with the serpent which, in its omniscience, it knows will tempt Eve.
+As a result of the fall, which it thus engineers and of which it already knows the outcome, it proceeds to condemn all of us for our "original sin", and this according to Christianity can only be overcome through baptism and loyalty to Jesus.
 "He that believeth on him is not condemned; but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God" (John 3:18).
-At a stroke, then, John's Christian God condemns not only the non-believers, but also the unbaptised - every Jew, Muslim, Hindu, Buddhist, etc. that ever lived, not to mention those poor unfortunate souls that have never heard of Jesus or were unlucky enough to be alive BC ("And no man hath ascended up to heaven, but he that came down from heaven, even the Son of man" (John 3: 13)).
+At a stroke, then, John's Christian God condemns not only the non-believers, but also the unbaptised - every Jew, Muslim, Hindu, Buddhist, etc. that ever lived, not to mention those poor unfortunate souls that have never heard of Jesus or were unlucky enough to be alive BC.
 Can any of us truly believe in, let alone condone such unfairness?